prachisarode95/Reachability-Web-App/README.md

   // ...
 });

-•	Sign in existing users
+• **Sign In existing  users**
-Create a form that allows existing users to sign in using their email address & password.
-When a user completes the form then call the ‘signInWithEmailAndPassword’ method: firebase.auth().signInWithEmailAndPassword(email, password).catch(function(error) {
+#Create a form that allows existing users to sign in using their email address & password.
+When a user completes the form then call the ‘signInWithEmailAndPassword’ method:

+firebase.auth().signInWithEmailAndPassword(email, password).catch(function(error) {
   // Handle Errors here.
   var errorCode = error.code;